sensepost/gowitness/README.md

 docker run --rm -it -v $(pwd)/screenshots:/screenshots leonjza/gowitness:latest single --url=https://www.google.com
 ```

-Keep in mind that a folder needs to be mounted into the container for `gowitness` to write your screenshots to, otherwise they will be lost when the container exists.
+Keep in mind that a folder needs to be mounted into the container for `gowitness` to write your screenshots to, otherwise they will be lost when the container exits.
 The container is configured with the `/screenshots/` directory as the working directory, so the above command mounts a local `screenshots/` directory there.

 If you want to read an nmap file, save it locally into a screenshots directory, and use it with: